xe-nvdk/xe-nvdk/README.md

 I have the following Youtube channels:

-[The Time Series Guy](https://www.youtube.com/channel/UCmX0g865inCgmTeIhMd75RQ): Is the new one with content related to Time Series technologies.

 [CDUser](https://www.youtube.com/c/CDUserIgnacioVanDroogenbroeck): Is a channel created in 2009 focused on the IT Pro community.

 I'm learning to code in Python; due to this process I'm developing [EZCompose](https://github.com/xe-nvdk/ezcompose) that is a docker-compose.yml file builder, and [Follow The Money](https://github.com/xe-nvdk/follow-the-money) that's a Python App to tracking money using InfluxDB as backend.
 Also, you can find others things that I made in [this repo](https://github.com/xe-nvdk/learning-python).
 Why?
 Just for fun.